jobstash/app/README.md

 This section contains the step needed to run the application locally on your machine.

-1. To start the application in development, run `pnpm dev:ssl`
+1. To start the application in development, run `pnpm dev`
-2. Open another terminal and run `pnpm proxy:ssl`.
+2. Go to `http://localhost:3000` to view the app.
-3. Go to `https://localhost:3000` to view the app.
+3. Make sure `NEXT_PUBLIC_MW_URL` points to a working instance of mw.

 ## Built With